DavidPVaz/marketplace-contracts/README.md

 ## **Project Description**:

 - This project consists of Solidity Smart Contracts and also a DAPP, but only the smart contracts are shared in this repo.
 It was developed as a capstone project for the Artemis Academy Web3 bootcamp.
-- Although there a lot more features that could be added, this is a MVP of the idealized product, were the main concern was to provide a fully functional MVP.
+- This project backend and frontend was developed in two weeks.
+My main concern was to provide a fully functional MVP.
 - The first step was to implement an ERC721 contract.
 Metadata was also generated an uploaded to IPFS.
 There was no point in having a marketplace if I don't have a NFT collection to list there.
 Once completed, I began the marketplace contract development with a Proxy pattern.
 It goes without saying, all contracts are tested.
 - The contracts are deployed to Goerli testnet and the addresses are as follow: